Find a psychiatrist in Louisiana

 Specialties

-Dr. Stansberry’s practice focuses on medication management and also incorporates supportive therapy techniques, typically in 30-minute follow-up visits.
-In some cases, Dr. Stansberry may believe that additional therapy is also needed and ask that you bring a therapist into your care team.
+My practice focuses on medication management and also incorporates supportive therapy techniques, typically in 30-minute follow-up visits.
+In some cases, I may believe that additional therapy is also needed and ask that you bring a therapist into your care team.

-Dr. Stansberry received his medical degree from the Louisiana State University Health Sciences Center in New Orleans.
-He completed his residency training through the Louisiana State University/Ochsner Health Foundation Psychiatry Residency program.
-He has experience working in inpatient, emergency, and consult-liaison psychiatry but particularly enjoys the opportunity to work longitudinally with patients in the outpatient setting.
+I am a staff psychiatrist at Talkiatry, board-certified in Adult Psychiatry by the American Board of Psychiatry and Neurology.
+I received my medical degree from the Louisiana State University Health Sciences Center in New Orleans and completed my residency training through the Louisiana State University/Ochsner Health Foundation Psychiatry Residency program.
+I have experience working in inpatient, emergency, and consult-liaison psychiatry but particularly enjoy the opportunity to work longitudinally with patients in the outpatient setting.

 Read more ›